ajinas001/Admin_app_frontend/README.md

 ## 🚀 Features

 - **Responsive Design**: Adheres to the Figma design and ensures functionality across all screen sizes.
-- **State Management**: Implemented using [Context API / Redux] for managing login state, form submissions, and other flows.
+- **State Management**: Implemented using [Context API ] for managing login state, form submissions, and other flows.
 - **Dynamic Pages**:
   - **Login**: Validates user credentials and updates state.
   - **Logout**: Clears session data and redirects to the login page.